Kubemake/btceth_docs/docs/documentation.md

 ### Create payment request

-Payment is the main essence of the BTCETH API.
+Payment is the main essence of the yopay.tech API.
 To create it, you will need the token and URL to which the confirmation will be returned after payment.

 ![label: GET][~get]  */{crypto}/payment/?token={token}*